duckietown/book-devmanual-lx/src/consume/04-instructions-how-to-set-up-duckietown-lx-code-editor.md

 You need to be in the root directory of the LX in order to run the `dts code` commands.
 ```

-## What's Next?

-After completing the first two notebooks in the **Braitenberg** learning experience, continue to the next page to use the workbench tools and drive a Duckiebot in the Duckietown simulator.

 ## Extra Options

 ```{warning}